 Keep in mind that freelancing is a business, not a pastime.
 Approach your bookkeeping as if it were any other business.
 You can also use Refrens to keep track of your finances.
 Further, you can also hire a bookkeeper freelancer to help you manage that on Refrens.

-If you require the services of a third-party refer to Refrens Platform have the financial resources to do so, go ahead and hire them.
+If you require the services of a third party refer to Refrens Platform and have the financial resources to do so, go ahead and hire them.

 Tax Tips 2 – What Are You Supposed To Pay?

 It’s sometimes difficult to figure out what you’re paying taxes on as a freelancer.
 You’ll have to pay self-employment tax because you operate your own company.
 You’ll need a tax identification number to file.

 In addition, as a sole proprietor, you may be required to pay your taxes quarterly rather than annually.